Ingenium-Ignis/DockRestore/README.md

 - Navigate file system directories and files
 - Restore Docker container backups from archive files
-- Execute pre and post restoration actions for container management
+- Execute pre and post-restoration commands on other containers in the same compose project
-- Display restoration progress and handle errors

 ## Requirements